 Next year’s conference is scheduled to take place in the region of West and Central Africa.
 Information about the date and venue will be conveyed soon.
 The Cotton Expert House Africa looks forward to welcoming everyone at this time.

-The second regional workshop for Western and Central Africa organized by the Cotton Expert House Africa (CHA) in conjunction with INTERCOTON was held at the Palm Club Hotel in Abidjan on July 26th – 27th, 2018.
+The second regional workshop for Western and Central Africa organized by the Cotton Expert House Africa (CHA) in conjunction with INTERCOTON was held at the Palm Club Hotel in Abidjan on from 26 to 27 July 2018.

 The workshop aims were to discuss about sustainable cotton certification and verification, to share sector information and experience with sustainable cotton production, and to capture important developments, challenges and intervention needs from the stakeholders.